noir-lang/book/src/coming_soon.md

 Currently only primitives types are available.
 This does not hinder expressiveness, however for large circuits, readability will be harmed without structs.

-### Grammar Refactor

-The current grammar will remove the "Witness/Public/Const" types in place for a "Field" type

 ### Isize

 Signed integers such as i32 and i64 allow one to express more circuits.